 Mr. Pickett: Named after impresario, Mr. Hugh Pickett, who made major contributions to Fraserdale…err Vancouver's arts and entertainment scene.
 He was awarded the Order of Canada in 1986.

-Skypilot Sewell: Shares the surname of the author’s paternal cousins, a dynasty of Canadian railroaders, some with an artistic flare.
+Skypilot Sewell: Shares his surname of the author’s paternal cousins, a dynasty of Canadian railroaders, some with an artistic flare.
+His given name will be discussed in a future blog.

 Zachary Burling: Shares the author’s paternal grandmother’s surname.
 Edwina May was born in 1896 in Winnipeg, Manitoba.